 Despite the fact that a bronchial cyst itself may not cause symptoms, it can still threaten a person’s life or contribute to illness.
 It can compress vital body structures, growing large enough to interfere with other body organs.
 The compression of organs is of particular concern when it affects children, as their organs are close together in a smaller space in the body.
 This means a cyst may begin to cause serious problems earlier in a child than it would in an adult.
 Sometimes cysts also rupture and bleed.

-There are many symptoms that may develop when a person has a large bronchial cyst.
-The person may develop a persistent cough, for example, which is often the most apparent symptom for someone with bronchial cysts.
+There are many symptoms that may develop when a person has a large cyst.
+The person may develop a persistent cough, for example, which is often the most apparent symptom for someone with these cysts.
 People with this condition may develop respiratory stress as the result of the compression of tissues and structures in the area.
 Sometimes people even develop adenocarcinoma or rhabdomyosarcoma, both cancerous conditions, because of a bronchial cyst.
-If a bronchial cyst ruptures or develops infection, pain, discomfort, and the release of fluids, including blood, may result.
+If a cyst ruptures or develops an infection, pain, discomfort, and the release of fluids, including blood, may result.

 Radiology tests are typically used in diagnosing bronchial cysts.
 Ultrasounds are frequently used on infants while x-rays and computed tomography (CAT) scans may be more useful for older individuals.
 Once discovered, doctors often recommend surgery to remove these types of cysts.
-Sometimes doctors use open surgery to remove bronchial cysts, but laser surgery techniques may be used as well.
+Sometimes doctors use open surgery to remove the cysts, but laser surgery techniques may be used as well.

 @JaneAir - It's funny I stumbled on this article because one of my good friends is a radiologist.
 Last time I saw her she was telling me about doing an x-ray for a patient that had a huge bronchial cyst.
 Obviously she didn't give me any relevant details like the patients name but she did tell me that it was the largest bronchial cyst she had ever seen.